 Where to Get a Free Test

-There are several locations where Riverside County is conducting tests for the novel coronavirus in the Coachella Valley.
+There are several locations where Riverside County is conducting tests for the novel coronavirus in the Coachella Valley: they are mapped on the County’s Public Health website.
 Please schedule an appointment.
-These are located at:

 There is also a Coachella Valley testing location operated by the State of California.
 It is located at

 - 12-800 West Arroyo in Desert Hot Springs (Lozano Community Center).
 888.634.1123 or visit this website.

 You may also contact: